Mojito Recipe With a Twist:

 The appearance of the Bacardi company around the mid-1800’s boosted the popularity of the Mojito.
 However, the most disputed story of the Mojito, regarding its original and rise to fame is the ‘La Bodeguita del Medio’ story.
 Many believe the popularity of the mojito was bolstered by the renowned writer Ernest Hemingway when the restaurant, La Bodeguita del Medio in Havana Cuba claimed Ernest Hemmingway praised their mojito as his favourite drink –one he drinks very often.
 And so every year, thousands of people, even the Chinese President himself in recent year, flocked to the restaurant to savour La Bodeguita’s ‘Hemingway Mojito’.

 No matter how the mojito originated, there’s no denying how refreshingly delicious the mojito is, especially during the summer months.
-So before the summer ends, try this Pineapple Lavender Mojito recipe today.
+So before the summer ends, try this refreshing Pineapple Mojito with a Lavender floral note today.

 Pineapple Lavender Mojito Recipe

 Mojito Cubana with a pineapple and lavender twist.
-Try out this refreshing Pineapple Lavender Mojito recipe today!
+Try out this refreshing cocktail today!

 - 1 lime